RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 ## 💻 Requirements to Running the Application

+- Server with Linux like Ubuntu Server 20.04 LTS
 - Server with IPv4 static in Internet
 - Server that running Http Web Services (NGINX)
+- Server running Mysql Services
+- We recommend that server have a name (like votingcetec.app)
-- Server with Php 5 or Later
+- Server with Php 5 or Later (7 is the best)
 - Computer with Windows Xp or Later
 - Computer with Browser like Chrome or Internet Explorer